radams15/CircuitTesterDocs/Design/docs/decomposition.md

 ### User interface

 This will be purely for logic related to the GUI.
-This will be the only area where I will be importing the QT libraries, as again I wish to keep libraries separate.
+This will be the only area where I will be importing the QT libraries, as again I wish to keep libraries and code sections separate, connected by pure C++ code written by myself.

 ### Menubar